Developing Affordable Seed Corn for On-Farm Production and Sales

 Kutka and Smith collected management data from our regular seed production, and several other farmers across the region also provided data on the time and effort involved in seed production.
 These data were shared with Elena Hill, one of our graduate student research partners, in summer of 2023.
 Late in 2023 Kutka also pulled together average costs of production from State Extension publications in order to more fully consider the costs of producing corn for seed.
 An updated version of the CornPro3 spreadsheet model used for the Heritage Maize project twenty years ago, was used again to predict the potential value of corn protein levels and corn variety characteristics given current costs and prices in the market late in 2023.

 In 2022, we increased and crossed seeds of the best testcrosses to form an improved version of Dairyland.
 In 2023 Roger Coulter grew out the F1 generation to generate F2 seeds and to increase the supply.
 As of early 2024 we have released it publicly via the USDA North Central Plant Introduction Station in Ames, IA.
-A second video and a ZOOM webinar about the project are still planned for 2024, but are now well outside the time frame of this study.
+It was also sent in for NIR analysis.

 Research results and discussion:

 Seeds of our thirty experimental varieties (test crosses, OP varieties, check hybrids) were counted out, packed, and shipped to all project participants in spring of 2021.
 We thank Bill Tracy of the University of Wisconsin-Madison for allowing us to use his seed counter!
 Replicated trials were planted by NDSU, UW-Madison, MSU, Cornell, and UVM.
 Farmers in Minnesota, Wisconsin, Michigan, and New York planted single replicates to grow grain for nutritional analyses and to provide a backdrop for field events.
 However, the planting in Michigan was destroyed by flooding, and the pandemic continued so we cancelled all field events.
 Instead, on 18 October we posted a project introductory video on the Corn Culture blog on Facebook (https://www.facebook.com/cornculture.info/).
+Huge thanks to our university partners!
+This section of our budget cost more than originally planned because we were able to be included in so many replicated trials, but we are very happy to have reached so many university partners.

 As of January 2023, all the universities had submitted their data to us.
 Preliminary summaries of these were posted to the Corn Culture blog on Facebook early in 2022 and they also featured in our fall 2022 field event at Stan Smith's farm in Minnesota.
 All nutrient data have been collected and analyzed.
 These were summarized and posted on the Corn Culture blog on Facebook as well.
 They were mentioned during our fall field event and will also be explained in our last video and webinar in 2024.